unoplatform/uno/doc/articles/MediaPlayerElement.md

 - Slider not draggable (Uno issue)
 - Volume flyout does not display on iOS (Uno issue)
-- Video streching not yet supported on Android
+- Dynamic width/height not fully supported at this time